STWM Gold Certification — Council for Responsible Sport

 We will have our Green Team of volunteers helping out again this year with very energetic people who are there to help make our event greener!
 They are making sure that all garbage, recycling and compost bins are well managed, that all the waste is in its right place and to prevent against contamination.

-We all know that typical port-o-lets can hurt the environment with cleaning chemical products and deodorants.
-The Scotiabank Toronto Waterfront Marathon has partnered with Chantler’s to have green port-o-lets.
-The use green cleaning products that respect the environment.
+Typical port-o-lets can hurt the environment with cleaning chemical products and deodorants.
+The Scotiabank Toronto Waterfront Marathon has partnered with Chantler’s to utilize green port-o-lets which contain green cleaning products that respect the environment.
 They also provide us with recyclable hand towels.
 So don’t feel guilty about using our port-o-lets that are all very eco-friendly!

 If you wish to travel to the race by bicycle, there are a number of FREE bicycle parking locations around Nathan Phillips Square.
 The locations and number of spots are as follows: